jetbundle/jetbundle.github.io/_diffequations/chapter-05/05-9-susy-stochastics.md

 parent_section: null
 ---

-# Section 5.9: Supersymmetric Theory of Stochastics

-> The noise in stochastic differential equations introduces a topological supersymmetry, preserving topological invariants and revealing that the long-term solvability of stochastic systems is determined by the topology of the underlying manifold.
+The noise in stochastic differential equations introduces a topological supersymmetry, preserving topological invariants and revealing that the long-term solvability of stochastic systems is determined by the topology of the underlying manifold.

 ## Introduction